JuliaGraphics/Colors.jl/README.md

 difference formula.
 This gives an approximate measure of the perceptual difference between two colors to a typical viewer.
 A large number is returned for increasingly distinguishable colors.

+`colordiff_din99(a::ColorValue, b::ColorValue)`
+Evaluate the DIN99 color difference formula.
+This is a measure similar to the CIEDE2000 metric, but is computed in the DIN99 uniform color space.
+Larger numbers indicate a larger perceptual difference.

 ## Simulation of color blindness